awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 **Task 3: Calculate the signature**

 You derive a signing key from your AWS secret access key\.
 For a greater degree of protection, the derived key is specific to the date, service, and AWS Region\.
 You use the derived key to sign the request\.
-For more information, see [ Calculate the Signature for AWS Signature Version 4 ](https://docs.aws.amazon.com/general/latest/gr/sigv4-calculate-signature.html) in the *Amazon Web Services General Reference*\.
+For more information, see [ Calculate the Signature for AWS Signature Version 4 ](https://docs.aws.amazon.com/general/latest/gr/sigv4-calculate-signature.html) in the *AWS General Reference*\.

 The code assumes that you have implemented the `GetSignatureKey` function to derive a signing key\.
-For more information and example functions, see [Examples of How to Derive a Signing Key for Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-v4-examples.html) in the *Amazon Web Services General Reference*\.
+For more information and example functions, see [Examples of How to Derive a Signing Key for Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-v4-examples.html) in the *AWS General Reference*\.

 The function `HMAC(key, data)` represents an HMAC\-SHA256 function that returns the results in binary format\.
 + Create the signing key and sign the string to sign\.